amelietatin/oiseaux_cols_libres/README.md

   - total number of different observators over time
   - total number of visitors over time

 2) Temporal trends (with relative and not absolute numbers):
 - daily, monthly, yearly trends?
 - hour of observation: peak time?
+- Start-end hour analysis.
+Mean duration of observation per month/year?

 3) Species analysis
   - total number of observations (=individuals)
   - species frequency (the most frequently observed species?)
+  - divide month by 3 (0-10, 10-20, 20-30)
+  - Species abundance monthly (on the same graph?) yearly? (per species)
   - species diversity (ex: Shannon diversity per month/year)
-  - species richness (nb ob species over time?)
+  - species richness (nb ob species over time?) (local vs migrating species)
-  - seasonal changes
+  - Which local species is mostly observed?
+How many consecutive days?
+  - Number of individuals per migrating species group (solitary or social migration?)
+Per timestamp?
+What is the threshold?

 4) Demographic analysis
-- Age class and sex Distribution for each species
+- Age class (1 years old, older than 1 year, 2 years old, 3 years old, 4 years old, strict adult) and sex Distribution for each species
 - Seasonal Changes: how age class and sex distribution change over the months/years
+- maybe young red kites are migrating earlier in the year?

 5) Weather/temperature
 ++ If we miss information about a temperature we can find this information with an API